 - poor gut health

-Natural Treatment for Emotional Stress:
+Natural Remedies for Emotional Stress:

 To combat emotional stress, you’ll want to focus on adjusting your diet (more on that below), but also:

-- get plenty of sleep and exercise
+- get plenty of sleep and exercise.

 - avoid stimulants, including those found in many processed foods.